-NEW YORK, NY (September 24, 2019)—Working Mother revealed its annual list of the 2019 100 Best Companies today, representing more than 2 million employees in the U.S. This year’s winners are focusing on inclusive benefits for families, including gender-neutral parental leave, gradual phase-back after leave, and accessible, affordable childcare.
+NEW YORK, NY (September 15, 2020) — Working Mother revealed its annual list of the 2020 100 Best Companies today, representing more than 2 million employees in the US.
+This year’s winners are focusing on inclusive benefits for families, including gender-neutral parental leave, gradual phase-back after parental leave and accessible, affordable childcare.
 L.E.K.
 Consulting was among the 100 companies that earned a spot on this year’s list.

 - The average number of fully paid weeks of maternity leave by the 100 Best Companies is 11 weeks, compared with an average of four weeks nationally (according to the Society for Human Resource Management).